RetroPie/RetroPie-Docs/docs/Netplay.md

 - Change TCP/UDP Port to the number your friend gave you
 - Change Delay Frames to the number your friend gave you
 - Pick a Nickname
-- When launching a ROM to use netplay you'll open up the [runcommand menu](runcommand) by pressing js0 (or any key on your keyboard) as your ROM loads and then you'll select launch netplay
+- When launching a ROM to use netplay you'll open up the [runcommand launch menu](Runcommand) by pressing a button (or any key on your keyboard) as your ROM loads and then you'll select launch netplay

 ![client](https://cloud.githubusercontent.com/assets/10035308/10062468/2046ec02-6220-11e5-9d42-f58779986f93.png)